In the Japanese language Kanban is derived to mean a signboard, or more recognizably – a billboard.

 As you list your “To Do’s” it is important to have a clear understanding of the tasks that will require the largest amount of time as well as the tasks that are the most urgent.
 Pick and choose as to when you want to start projects and advance them in to the “Doing” section.

 When you have completed your task reward yourself by pushing the cards over into the “Done” column.
 As you finish tasks you can continue to add new pieces in to the “To-Do,” you can update task to the “Doing” section, what ever needs to be added.
 Allow the “Done” section to provide mental clarity as you grow the “Done” section and the “To-Do” section decreases over time.

 With Kanban gone are the days of juggling too much.
 This ensures the highest priority items get completed first, and increase focus while decreasing stress.
 Regain control of your schedule by trying out our new Kanban template!

-Consider using Kanban to increase productivity?
-Check out cardboardit.com and sign up for your free 30 Day Trial today!
+Considering using Kanban to increase productivity?
+Try it for free with your free 14 Day Trial of CardBoard!

 Didn’t find what you need?
 Visit our Help Center to find answers or get in contact with our team.